tuffythejeep/LeadMeReadMe/outputReadMe.md

 - [Questions?](#my-questions)

 ## Description <a name="my-description"></a>
-eeeewwwww
+kjekjekje

 ## Installation <a name="my-installation"></a>
-ew
+kjekjekje

 ## Usage <a name="my-usage"></a>
-ewwwq
+khjekjekje

 ## Contributions <a name="my-contributions"></a>
-wwwewwww}
+kjekjekje

 ## Credits <a name="my-credits"></a>
-wewew
+khjekej

 ## License <a name="my-license"></a>
-eeeeee
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Tests <a name="my-tests"></a>
-ee
+.;lkjekjekje

 ## Questions <a name="my-questions"></a>
-GitHub: <a href="https://github.com/tuffythejeep">tuffythejeep</a> in case you want to find me on github!
+GitHub: <a href="https://github.com/lkjelkejkle">lkjelkejkle</a> in case you want to find me on GitHub!
-LinkedIn: <a href="https://www.linkedin.com/in/alexgarcialinked">alexgarcialinked</a> in case you have any other questions or concerns.
+LinkedIn: <a href="https://www.linkedin.com/in/lkjelkje">lkjelkje</a> in case you have any other questions or concerns.